Electra-project/electra-auth/README.md

 ## Documentation

-Please check the [API documentation](https://electra-api-doc.herokuapp.com) to know how to use our API.
+Please check the [API documentation](https://electra-api-doc.herokuapp.com) to know how to use our public web-services.

 ## Contribute